 Rhinoplasty Los Angeles, CA

-Though the closed rhinoplasty is a more difficult procedure and most surgeons perform open rhinoplasties, Dr. Hughes performs most of his rhinoplasties with the closed approach.
+Though the closed rhinoplasty is a more difficult procedure and most surgeons perform open rhinoplasty, Dr. Hughes performs most of his rhinoplasties with the closed approach.
 This has several benefits for the patient : 1) the patient has no visible scars 2) the structure of the tip is better preserved 3) the patient heals more quickly with less swelling and 4) there is better remaining blood supply to the nose.
+With these advanced closed rhinoplasty techniques, Dr. Hughes can achieve your best natural result and have you back interacting in the public in sometimes as little as one to week or perhaps two weeks.

 Dr. Hughes has expertise in both primary (first time) rhinoplasty or revision rhinoplasty (secondary, tertiary) and can improve your nose after previous surgery or trauma.
 Even if you were not satisfied with your first surgery by another surgeon, do not despair.
 Dr. Hughes has a solution for you.
 About 25% of Dr. Hughes’s rhinoplasties each year are revisions of rhinoplasties done elsewhere.

 Much discussion these days is given to ethnic rhinoplasty.
-Dr. Hughes operates on people of all ethnicities, Caucasian, Hispanic, African American, Middle Eastern, and Asian among others.
-Although each ethnicity may have features that are more prevalent, the individual and the goals of that individual and not the ethnic group are what really matters.
+Dr. Hughes operates on people of all ethnic categories – Caucasian, Latin (Hispanic), African American, and Asian among others.
+Although each ethnicity may have features that are more prevalent, the individual and the goals of that individual and not the ethnic group are what really matters in the evaluation for rhinoplasty and for the rhinoplasty goals of that individual and, ultimately, the results.

 Each patient is assessed as an individual, and plans are made for an operation that is tailored to achieve the goals of that patient.